Harassment and Inappropriate Behaviors

 • Be attentive to the way team members react to a management style and take their comments into consideration.

-• Inform employees of the possible ways to report concerns in the event of harassment and accompany them in their efforts.
+• Inform employees of the possible ways to report concerns in the event of harassment or inappropriate behavior and provide any appropriate support in their efforts.

-• Make managers aware of behaviors and comments that lead to harassment in order to recognize and avoid them, and to know the steps to take in the event of an observation or complaint.
+• Make everybody aware of behaviors and comments, including unconscious ones, that can lead to harassment or inappropriate behaviors in order to recognize and avoid them, and to know the steps to take in the event of an observation or alert and to react if necessary.

 Don't: I must not